amendlik/salt-gen-resource/README.md

                         Remove grains from the default list of grains mapped to Rundeck node attributes.
 Multiple grains may be specified when separated by a space or comma.
+  -t TAGS, --tags=TAGS  Create Rundeck node tags from the values of grains.
+                        Multiple grains may be specified when separated by a space or comma.

   Logging Options:
     Logging options which override any settings defined on the